Ricky Pearsall: 2024 season

 On June 21, 2024, the San Francisco 49ers signed Pearsall to a four-year, $12.35 million contract that includes a signing bonus of $5.93 million and is fully guaranteed at signing.
 On September 2, Pearsall was placed on the reserve/NFI list following a gunshot wound to the chest.
 He was activated on October 19.

 Pearsall made his NFL debut in week 7, and recorded three receptions for 21 yards in a 28–18 loss against the Kansas City Chiefs.
 Pearsall caught his first career touchdown, along with 4 receptions for 73 yards, on November 10, against the Tampa Bay Buccaneers.
 Against the Detroit Lions in week 17, Pearsall had 8 receptions for 141 yards and a touchdown, marking the most yards by a 49ers rookie receiver in a single game since Jerry Rice's 241 yards in 1985.
 In the 2024 season, he had 31 receptions for 400 yards and three touchdowns.

 2025 season

-On July 18, Pearsall was placed on the PUP list as he deals with a hamstring injury.
-Pearsall played in the 49ers' first four games before injuring his PCL in an event 26–21 loss against the Jacksonville Jaguars.
-Pearsall returned for the 49ers' week 11 matchup against the Arizona Cardinals.
+On July 18, Pearsall was placed on the PUP list as he dealt with a hamstring injury.
+Pearsall played in the 49ers' first four games before injuring his PCL in a 26–21 loss against the Jacksonville Jaguars.
+Pearsall returned for the 49ers' Week 11 matchup against the Arizona Cardinals.

+2026 season

+On August 1, 2026, it was announced that Pearsall was to undergo knee surgery due to his PCL injury.
+He was placed on injured reserve the same day, ending his 2026 season prematurely.